gaperton/Type-R/docs/chapters/record.md

 ### `decorator` @type( Ctor ).as

-Attribute definition has `.as` property which converts the definition to the attribute's decorator.
-Can be used in conjunction with `type()` function to provide an alternative syntax for attribute definitions.
+Attribute definition creates the TypeScript property decorator when appended with `.as` suffix.
+It's an alternative syntax to `@attr( attrDef )`.

 ```javascript
 import { define, type, Record } from 'type-r'